clydemcqueen/tello_ros/README.md

 ### 2. Set up your ROS environment

-[Install ROS2 Crystal Clemmys](https://index.ros.org/doc/ros2/Installation/) with the `ros-crystal-desktop` option.
+[Install ROS2 Dashing Diademata](https://index.ros.org/doc/ros2/Installation/) with the `ros-dashing-desktop` option.

 If you install binaries, be sure to also install the [development tools and ROS tools](https://github.com/ros2/ros2/wiki/Linux-Development-Setup#install-development-tools-and-ros-tools)